 Celebration of the Sacrament of Baptism takes place within the context of the parish community at the Sunday morning Liturgical celebrations at 11:00AM.
 All newborns and young children are welcomed into the Church with the entire community worshipping together.

 Baptisms are generally held in accordance with the schedule available HERE, but exceptions to the schedule can be made if necessary.

-Parents must be registered members of the Church of the Holy Rosary in order to have their child(ren) baptized in our Parish.
+Parents must be active and contributing members of the Church of the Holy Rosary for three months in order to have their child(ren) baptized in our Parish.

 Please contact the Parish Center for further information and scheduling the celebration of this Sacrament for your child(ren) by sending an email to: email@example.com.